zihongchen/Comp560-3D-Tic-Tac-Toe/README.md

 The player now would value squares with the utility value 3 more than the square value with -2 for 70% of the time.
 For the other 30% of the time, it would choose randomly.

+However, this method doesn’t perform well without potential row or column checker.
+To get a truly intelligent agent, we have to use either Q-learning or temporal difference to do the utility update instead of just adding one.
+However, that means we have to keep track of the state space, in 4x4x4 tic tac toe.
+We plan to do it, but we are running out of the time.